akhiljalan/politics-nerdfest/README.md

 ## Dataset

 Using [Brookings’ Vital Statistics on Congress](https://www.brookings.edu/multi-chapter-report/vital-statistics-on-congress/), I examined data from Congressional party vote unity and ideological score differences from 1953 to 2015.
+See files in ```data/```.